Future planning in a rapidly changing energy landscape

-Against this backdrop, we need to create a business plan for the ESO that meet the needs of current and future consumers while facilitating the rapid changes in the energy landscape.
+Against this backdrop, we have created a business plan for the ESO that meet the needs of current and future consumers while facilitating the rapid changes in the energy landscape.

-the performance outcomes upon which we’ll be measured
+- the performance outcomes upon which we will be measured

 Independent scrutiny of our business plan

-The Group will submit a report to Ofgem in addition to our own business plan submission.
+The Group will submit a report to Ofgem in addition to our own business plan submission, which will be published 23 December 2019.

 RIIO-2 business planning timeline and process